microsomal antibody test is also called a thyroid peroxidase test. It measures

 Risks and Side Effects

-Any time the skin is broken, there is a slight risk of infection.
-Other minimal risks include bleeding, bruising, light-headedness, and fainting.
+Any time your skin is broken, there’s a slight risk of

 What the Results Mean